 Turnstar’s Director, a company which produces full height turnstiles as well as our high speed automatic vehicle barriers further adds that it is also important to supply products with a battery backup system which will enable uninterrupted operation during power outages.

-Another factor to take into consideration according to Andre Rossouw Managing Director, of Boomgate Systems popularly known for their quality full height turnstiles and Vehicle Barriers is warranty and user friendliness of the product offered in regards to maintain a green environment.
+Another factor to take into consideration according to Andre Rossouw, Managing Director, of Boomgate Systems, popularly known for their quality full height turnstiles and Vehicle barriers, is quality, warranty and user friendliness of the product offered.

 The guarantee of a supplier is of note to consider when deciding on the right turnstile and barrier gate.
 This according to Elena Ramella, Export Department of CASIT will in turn lead to the quality of product supplied in the long term, the availability to provide training and assistance for dedicated projects, and the safety of a tested and reliable product offered.
 CASIT is an Italy company that deals with automatic barrier for parking, bollards, road-blocker, access control devices, sliding operator and automatic systems for hangar and big entrance gate/doors.

-According to Thomas Porquet Region Manager Sub Saharan Africa of Gunnebo, Africa just like any other regions of the world – faces the same challenges that come with fast urbanization.
-Processing more and more people and vehicles has to be efficient to securely regulate entries and exits to and from various sites including office, commercial and public buildings, parking areas, industrial and high security sites, entertainment areas as well as public transport and airports while optimizing the flow.
+According to Thomas Porquet Region Manager Sub Saharan Africa of Gunnebo, Africa just like any other region of the world – faces the same challenges that come with rapid urbanization.
+Processing more and more people and vehicles has to be efficient to securely regulate entries and exits to and from various sites including offices, commercial and public buildings, parking areas, industrial and high security sites, entertainment areas as well as public transportation and airports while optimizing the flow.

-“These solutions greatly contribute to optimizing the secure and safe flow of people and vehicles, and they also contribute to revenue / fare collection in some applications such public transport, parking and entertainment areas and this is a peculiar measure that generates more and more interest throughout the continent.
-In addition to the above, these systems seamlessly integrate in the environment with common user interactions making it the ideal for advertising support,”said Thomas.
+“These solutions greatly contribute to optimizing the secure and safe flow of people and vehicles, and they also contribute to revenue / fare collection in some applications such public transport, parking and entertainment areas.
+These particular solutions generate more and more interest throughout the continent.
+In addition to the above, these systems seamlessly integrate with a number of platforms and are an ideal opportunity for advertising with a high level of user interaction ensuring high visibility,” said Thomas.

-Gunnebo provides technology proven globally products such as their SpeedStile Pedestrian Speed Lanes, BoomTech Vehicle Boom Barriers, SpikeTech Grippa Combined Vehicle Spike and Boom Barriers among others.
+Gunnebo provides technology-proven global products such as their SpeedStile Pedestrian Speed Lanes, BoomTech Vehicle Boom Barriers, SpikeTech Grippa Combined Vehicle Spike and Boom Barriers among others.